duniter/duniter/doc/HTTP_API.md

 A list of certifications issued to the member by other members (or who used to be members), with `written` data indicating wether the certification is written in the blockchain or not.

-Each certification also has a `isMember`  field to indicate wether the issuer of the certification is still a member or not.
+Each certification also has:

+* a `isMember` field to indicate wether the issuer of the certification is still a member or not.
+* a `written` field to indicate the block where the certification was written (or null if not written yet).

 ```json
 {
   "pubkey": "HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY",